 The Wisconsin Natural Resources Board also wanted to extend higher levels of protection to top trout waters.
 As such, the WDNR established a second category of waterways to be protected under the anti-degradation policy; these are the ERW.
 Wastewater entering ERW must meet minimum clean water standards, although higher standards are encouraged where feasible.

-ORW in Ployer include:
+There are no ORW identified in Hewitt.
+ERW in Hewitt and nearby include: